nslavov/scp/computational-analysis.md

 ## Pipelines by colleagues
- * Chris Vanderaa and Laurent Gatto have developed a Bioconductor package [scp](http://bioconductor.org/packages/release/bioc/html/scp.html) with for manipulating, processing, and analyzing mass spectrometry-based single-cell proteomics data.
+ * Chris Vanderaa and Laurent Gatto have developed a Bioconductor package [scp](http://bioconductor.org/packages/release/bioc/html/scp.html) for manipulating, processing, and analyzing mass spectrometry-based single-cell proteomics data.
 The package implemented workflows from the [SCoPE2 pipeline](https://doi.org/10.5281/zenodo.4339954) using the 'QFeatures' package and added new functions.